 Now that you know the various reasons why you might want to replace plier handles, how do you go about it?

-You can either replace old plier grips with new handles or plastic dip the handles yourself.
+There are two main ways to replace old or worn pliers handle grips.
+You can either replace them with new ones or plastic dip the handles yourself.

 My favorite plier replacement grips are the standard Klein plastic replacement handles.
 They are easy to install and stay on the handles for a long time if you install them properly.